daveseah/daveseah.github.io/notes/kbsys/jekyll/00-installation.md

 to find local ip address via Terminal
 `ipconfig getifaddr en1` (there is an inet and inet6 prop listed)

+`bundle exec jekyll server --livereload --incremental` is availble in 3.7 and higher

 TO LIST ALL INTERFACES
 ```